robdyke/dotfiles/README.md

 # Tips

-1. Run a vim selection through a command with `:!cmd`
+1. Run a vim selection through a command with `:!cmd`.
+Useful for formatting as well as copying on a mac: `!pbcopy`.
+Write from the clipboard with `r!pbpaste`.